Back to Blog

 • Familiar interface: Same TradingView charts you already know

-• Better data underneath: Direct exchange feeds, not Cboe delayed data
+• Better data underneath: Direct exchange feeds, not Cboe delayed data (learn more about real-time vs delayed market data)

 • Terminal commands: Bloomberg-style CLI for rapid data access